-Many people will not have any symptoms at all.
+Many people who have herpes will not have any symptoms at all.
 Others will have symptoms within a few days of infection.

-Some people find certain triggers will bring on an outbreak, such as being unwell, tired or stressed, drinking alcohol and smoking, or exposure to the sun or sunbeds.
+Some people find certain triggers will bring on an outbreak, such as being unwell, tired or stressed, friction in the genital area from sex or tight clothing, menstruation, drinking alcohol, smoking, and exposure to the sun or sunbed.